discourse/discourse-adplugin/README.md

 * Navigate to the Admin section in your Discourse forum.
 * Click on Settings and a left vertical navigation bar should appear.
 * Choose your advertisement platform by clicking on:

-⋅⋅* Adsense Plugin - if using Adsense as your advertisement platform ⋅⋅* DFP Plugin - if using the DoubleClick for Publishers advertisement platform.
+1. Adsense - if using Adsense as your advertisement platform
+2. DFP - if using the DoubleClick for Publishers advertisement platform.

 #### Step 2(b) - Input Your Details